nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Create a `LurchEditor` method for lifting the cursor out of the document, if one exists.
-(If one does not exist, it should call `updateCursor` to be sure of that, first.)
-      Normalize the parent after removing it.
-    * Create a `LurchEditor` method for placing the cursor position at a given cursor position inside a given node (which defaults to the zeroth position of the root element of the editor).
-Be sure to remove the cursor before placing it.
     * Add to `LurchEditor` instances a timer that flashes the cursor just as MathQuill does.
     * Add a CSS class that gives a blue background, for use on the